ghackenberg/caddrive/README.md

 # CADdrive

+**CADdrive** (see https://caddrive.org and https://caddrive.com) provides an **open source** solution for **collaborative product design**.
+In the most recent version our platform supports

+- **member management** for assigning access permissions on product data to our users(using a role-based access control paradigm)
+- **version management** for tracking the evolution of CAD models (currently in LDraw or GLTF format, but extensible to other formats as well)
+- **issue management** for task specification task discussion among stakeholders, as well as assignment to project members
+- **milestone management** for scheduling task execution and tracking task completion across the design project (using time boxing)

-**CADdrive** (see https://caddrive.org and https://caddrive.com) provides an open source solution for collaborative product design.
-We support version management for CAD models, as well as issue management and milestone management.
-In issues, you can refer to parts and assemblies of CAD models through markdown references.
-The references help to make the discussion more self-explanatory and easy to understand.
+In issue discussions, you can refer to parts and assemblies of CAD models through **Markdown references**.
+The references help making the discussion more self-explanatory and easy to understand.

-## Publications
+## 👨‍🎓 Publications

 You can read more about **CADdrive** in the following publications:

-### 👨‍🎓 GitHub for product development - How could that look like?
-(ICED 2023)
+### GitHub for product development - How could that look like? @ ICED 2023

 Read at [Cambridge University Press](https://www.cambridge.org/core/journals/proceedings-of-the-design-society/article/github-for-product-development-how-could-that-look-like/58A5D7A0055D00FA7C265D48C7A2A24F) or cite with our **BibTex entry**: